Abhinaenae/CLIear/README.md

 ```bash
 ./src.exe -toggle 0
 ```
-This toggles the completion status of the task with ID `0`.
+This changes the completion status of the task with ID `0` from incomplete to complete or vice versa.

 ### Delete a Task
 ```bash